 History & cultural change breadth course

 Sport management or hospitality elective

 Creative arts & humanities, history & cultural change or foreign language course

 SPTM 464 – Sport Management Capstone Internship (9 credits)

-Within 6 months of graduating, on average, 87% of Lerner’s sport management graduates are employed (earning a mean starting salary of $41,164) or pursuing further education.
+Within 6 months of graduating, for the class of 2021, 96% of Lerner’s sport management graduates are employed (earning a mean starting salary of $43,948) or pursuing further education.
 For more information on career resources please visit the Lerner Career Services Center.

 Some of the top employers of Lerner’s sport management graduates include:

 - National Football League

 - Baltimore Orioles

 - PGA Tour